ShashvatRajora/Digital-Image-Processing/README.md

-Learning the basics of Digital Image Processing , and implementing filters from scrtach by implementing custom convolutions and kernel matrices (whenever and wherever required).
+Learning the basics of Digital Image Processing , and implementing filters from scratch by implementing custom convolutions and kernel matrices (whenever and wherever required).